IG Core Portfolio – Global Income Series F

 3

-The Mackenzie Core Plus Global Fixed Income ETF is the second-largest weighted allocation in the portfolio and a positive contributor to performance.
-The fund posted positive returns during the period as government bonds in the U.S. moved lower.
+The Mackenzie North American Corporate Bond Fund is the fifth-largest weighted allocation in the portfolio and a positive contributor to performance.
+The fund posted positive returns during the period as credit markets rebounded off initial “Liberation Day” tariff concerns.

 To discuss your investment strategy, speak to your IG Advisor.